 Perryville Rd. just south of Riverside Blvd.
 (Rockford)

 Although this is not technically a veteran memorial, this site does depict the hope for peace for all veterans and citizens alike.
 The Keeling-Puri Peace Plaza shows a large, metal map of the world in the center of a paved area.
-The outside of the are is surrounded by several flagpoles flying the flags of the major native countries of Rockford's first-generation immigrants.
-Also among the flagpoles are also a series of peace poles and a timeline of immigration in Rockford.
+The outside area is surrounded by several flagpoles flying the flags of the major native countries of Rockford's first-generation immigrants.
+Among the flagpoles are a series of peace poles and a timeline of immigration in Rockford.
 There is a special area of this site showcasing the flags of all of Rockford's Sister Cities as well.

 Dedicated in 2016, Armistice- A Memorial to Peace honors the end of the war.
 It was placed here in the remembrance of the veterans that have called Veterans Memorial Hall and Museum home for over 100 years.

 Navy Club Anchor